7 Quick Techniques to Speed up a Slow or Freezing Asus Laptop

 Pro tip: make sure you backup all your data before getting started!

 2. Get a cooling pad/mat to avoid overheating

-If you are like me, often use my Asus for gaming.
+If you are like me, often use my laptop for gaming.
 Then you should consider getting a cooling device.
-Often, your Asus runs slow because it heats up quickly, the situation will then gradually evolve into overheating.
+Often, your PC runs slow because it heats up quickly, the situation will then gradually evolve into overheating.
 When that happens, applications become unresponsive, even worse the whole system crashes.

 How to fix?
 It's also simple.
 A cooling mat (or pad) helps draw extra heat away from your laptop, protect CPU from being damaged.
 A decent one usually costs around $30, according to the price range from Amazon.
 Note: slight heat-up is normal for any laptops, only consider this solution when your Asus overheats and affects its overall performance.

 3. Clean up hard drive to free more disk space